 Sankofa is an African term of the Ghanaian Akan tribe.
 This term means “to go back and get it”.
 The Adinkra symbol for Sankofa illustrates a mythical bird that has its feet planted forward while its head is turned backward.
-The egg in its mouth is the "gems" or knowledge of the past on which wisdom is founded; it also means the generation to come that would be.
+The egg in its mouth are the "gems" or knowledge of the past on which wisdom is founded; it also means the generation to come that would be.

 At 305 Sankofa Black Therapy, we value a therapeutic journey that allows individuals to venture into past experiences and identify moments that have shaped their current reality.
 By identifying these moments, we are hopeful to use them in order to mend and develop in the present time and place.